 Citizen Journalism Summer 2018 Student Stories

 The following article was reported by a student in Paper Airplanes' online Citizen Journalism class in the summer of 2018.
-Subject matter and quotes do not represent or reflect Paper Airplanes' views as an organization.
+The subject matter and quotes do not represent or reflect Paper Airplanes' views as an organization.

-In a meeting on July 7, the Council of Higher Education, under the leadership of the Minister of Higher Education, Dr. Atef Nadaf, decided to return to the modified permanent semester system in Syrian universities and institutes for the academic year 2018/2019.
+The views of teachers and students at Syrian universities diverged after the minister of higher education issued a decision concerning exam schedules.
+In a meeting on July 7, the Council of Higher Education, under the leadership of the minister of higher education, Dr. Atef Nadaf, decided to return to the modified permanent semester system in Syrian universities and institutes for the 2018/2019 academic year.

-The official number for exams that students are allowed to submit every term for their academic year was two, allowing them to submit every subject they failed in both terms.
-Now the new decision includes three semesters, as it allows students to submit the exams that are related to each term by itself, giving the opportunity to submit only eight failed exams in the third complementary term.
+The official number for exams that students were allowed to submit every term in an academic year was two, allowing them to submit an exam for every subject they failed in both terms.
+A new decision was made to include three terms, and it allows students to submit the exams that are related to each term by itself, giving the opportunity to submit only eight failed exams in the third complementary term.

 Lilian Isperdon from the architecture faculty said, “I found this decision is unfair for teachers and instructors because it is really tiring to mark all these papers once again after we have done this for the second term, and it’s really exhausting to mark the first and the second term exam papers as there are a lot of students that didn’t even admit their exams in the first or the second term.
 This is a really exhausting extra job for all professors and instructors in Tishreen University.”